depaulmillz/rdtsc-versioning/basic_rdtsc_tests/README.md

 `rdtsc_nofence` : Accessing RDTSC in a loop without the "CPUID" serializing instruction, i.e., in a potentially non-serializable manner.

-`rdtscp` : Accessing RDTSCP in a loop without the LFENCE instruction, i.e., in a potentially non-serializable manner.
+`rdtscp_nofence` : Accessing RDTSCP in a loop without the LFENCE instruction, i.e., in a potentially non-serializable manner.